Independent Environmental Monitoring Program: Gentilly site

 The levels of radioactivity measured in those samples were below available guidelines and our own screening levels.
 Our screening levels are based on conservative assumptions about the exposure that would result in a dose of 0.1 millisievert (mSv) per year (one-tenth of the regulatory public dose limit of 1 mSv per year).
 Measurements conducted by the IEMP to date have consistently found levels of radioactivity in the environment to be low, and well within the range of natural background radiation levels.
 As a result, no effects on human health are expected.

-2015, 2016, and 2018 results
+2015, 2016 and 2018 results

 Indigenous Nations and communities’ participation

-We have made it a priority to ensure that IEMP sampling reflects Indigenous traditional knowledge, land use and values where possible.
-We see input from local Indigenous Nations and communities on our IEMP sampling activities and on our IEMP sampling plans.
-In advance of the 2023 IEMP sampling campaign around the Gentilly site, notification emails were sent to Indigenous Nations and communities near the site to notify them of the sampling campaign and to seek input on the sampling plan.
+In advance of the 2024 IEMP sampling campaign around the Gentilly site, emails were sent to Indigenous Nations and communities with an interest in the facility to notify them of the sampling campaign and to seek input on the sampling plan.
 We invited suggestions for species of interest, valued components, and potential sampling locations where traditional practices and activities may take place.
-Vegetation, food, soil and water were sampled.

 Focus on health

-The Institut de la statistique du Québec (Quebec statistical institute) and the Registre québécois du cancer (Quebec cancer registry) collect information on the health of people living in Quebec, including in the Mauricie-et-Centre-du-Québec (MCQ) health region, where the Gentilly site is located.
+The Institut de la statistique du Quebec (Quebec statistical institute) and the Registre québécois du cancer (Quebec cancer registry) collect information on the health of people living in Quebec, including in the Mauricie-et-Centre-du-Québec (MCQ) health region, where the Gentilly site is located.
 Diseases and risk factors are compared to other populations (including larger reference populations such as Quebec and Canada) to detect any potential health outcomes that may be of concern.

-In 2003, the Régie régionale de la sante et des services sociaux de la Mauricie et du Centre-du-Québeć (Regional health and social services board of Mauricie and Centre-du-Québec) compared cancer incidence and mortality in the vicinity of the Gentilly site with the general population of Quebec between 1994 and 1998.
+In 2003, the Régie régionale de la santé et des services sociaux de la Mauricie et du Centre-du-Québec (Regional health and social services board of Mauricie and Centre-du-Québec) compared cancer incidence and mortality in the vicinity of the Gentilly site with the general population of Quebec between 1994 and 1998.
 The study concluded that there was no excess risk of cancer in the Gentilly area.

 Conclusions